PixEye/juke-swgoh-bot/README.md

 ## Run it

-I use to run the bot by simply typing the following command line in a console from the "src" folder:

-    $ while true;do git pull && node .;done
+### From a Linux box

+Use the shell script located at: src/jsb.sh

+    $ src/jsb.sh

+### From Windows OS

+Recomendation is to install MINGW64 or Debian from the Windows store and run the same script as the Linux chapter.

 ## About the author

 Juke M is also known as [PixEye](http://pixeye.net).
-He is a graduated developer since 1997.